dosjos/Ariot2019/README.md

 This folder contains labeled images for training your excavator to aim for black and yellow cups and avoid killing plants.
 We used CustomVision (https://www.customvision.ai/) for training our Excavator, but you don't have to.
 Make sure to train it though.
 We like plants.

 #### electronics
 Projects containing .ino files are updloaded using Arduino tools.
 DiggerSoft is installed on the RaspberryPis using command line tools.
+All applications contain (redacted) usernames, passwords and endpoints that need to be updated to your use

 ## Project practices
 ### Code style